Legal-only ceremony at the Brisbane registry

 • meet with you both separately to sign the declaration of no legal impediment

-• confirm who your witnesses are for the ceremony.
+• confirm your witnesses details.

 During the ceremony: